Jeanne Clery Act Campus Security Report 2013

 The Campus Crime Alert (“Alert”) is provided to give students, faculty, and staff timely notification of crimes that may represent a threat to the campus community and to heighten safety awareness.
 The Alert also seeks information that may lead to arrest and conviction of the offender when crimes against persons or crimes against property have been reported.

-The Assistant Vice President for Student Services is responsible for issuing a Campus Crime Alert when a crime is reported to or brought to the attention of the Campus authorities and that crime represents a serious or on-going threat to the safety of members of the campus community.
+The Dean of Students is responsible for issuing a Campus Crime Alert when a crime is reported to or brought to the attention of the Campus authorities and that crime represents a serious or on-going threat to the safety of members of the campus community.
 Information for Alerts also comes from other law enforcement agencies.

 Every attempt will be made to distribute the Alert promptly; however, the release is subject to the availability of accurate facts concerning the incident.
-Alerts are created and distributed by the Assistant Vice President for Student Services and Campus Security or his/her designee.
+Alerts are created and distributed by the Dean of Students and Campus Security or his/her designee.
 The President of the College will be notified.

 Timely Warning Procedure